 - My Death Is Just the Beginning: Invoked by Vigo when his head died: "Death is but a door.
 Time is but a window.
 I'll be back."

-- Not Now, Kiddo: As the judge is passing sentence, Ray sees the slime bubbling in response to the judge's angry ranting.
-Each of Ghostbusters makes an attempt to point this out to the judge, which only pisses him off further, causing the slime to bubble more and more.
-When they see the slime overflow the beaker, they hide under the table juuust before it explodes, summoning the Scoleri Brothers.
+- Not Now, Kiddo: As the judge is passing sentence, Ray notices the mood slime has started bubbling in response to the judge's angry ranting.
+Each of the Ghostbusters makes an attempt to point this out to the judge, which only pisses him off further, causing the slime to bubble more and more.
+When they see the slime overflow the beaker, they (and Louis) duck under the table just before it explodes, summoning the Scoleri Brothers.